EdmundBenedict/lordcephei.github.io/pages/sitefile.md

 + **alat=7.39563231** specifies the lattice constant, in atomic units.
 + **plat=...** specifies the lattice vectors, P<sub>1</sub>, followed by P<sub>2</sub> and P<sub>3</sub>.

-The second line in the snippet above is a comment line.
+The second line in the snippet is a comment line.
 Then follow a sequence of 64 lines, one line for each atom.
 As a minimum, the row must contain a species label and the site position (**io=14**).
 In snippet above (**io=62**) extra information is given, as noted above.